-Do you have excessively large breasts and looking to undergo breast reduction surgery?
-Most people would call such women well-endowed but not if it is causing women much pain and distress or interferes with her life.
+Do you have excessively large breasts and looking to undergo breast reduction mammoplasty surgery?
 Women with excessively large breasts often struggle with neck and back pain or struggle with normal activities like sports or light exercises.
-Some even struggle just to walk and move about – if that sounds a lot like you then you certainly would make the ideal candidate for the operation which breast surgeons also often refer to as “reduction mammoplasty”.
+Some even struggle just to walk and move about – if that sounds a lot like you then you might make a good candidate for the operation.

 Patients need to remember that it’s important to be open and honest about your medical history throughout the consultation and why you are actually interested in the procedure on the first place.
 Expect to be asked about any issues that you’ve had to put up with concerning your breasts no matter how personal or uncomfortable it may seem and the results that you wish to have out of it.
 Doing so would help your breast surgeon set the right expectations and best understand your needs.

-You can expect a good and reputable breast surgeon such as our very own Dr Tavakoli to assist you with everything you need in preparing for the operation and planning for the recovery process.
-Call us today on 1300 368 107 to get started and schedule a consultation!
+You can expect an experienced and reputable breast surgeon such as our very own Dr Tavakoli to assist you with everything you need in preparing for the operation and planning for the recovery process.
+Call us on 1300 368 107 to get started and schedule a consultation.